TheRajath/Canvass/README.md

 # Campgrounds
-It is a node js application built on express and mangodb
+Node js application built on express and mangodb